-Other thing that has been missing in Internet Explorer are the ability to add extensions.
-Microsoft should allow developers to build addons like Firefox and Chrome does – which would really give it an edge which it requires, to stay dominant in the browser market.
+Other thing that has been missing in Internet Explorer is the ability to add extensions.
+Microsoft should allow developers to build add-ons like Firefox and Chrome do – which would really give it an edge which it requires, to stay dominant in the browser market.

 Have you tried out the IE9 Platform Preview yet?
 You can download it as well as see detailed tests and demo results here.